 Office of the Science & Technology Adviser

-The Office of the Science and Technology Adviser to the Secretary of State was created in 2000 by then Secretary of State Madeline Albright in response to the 1999 study by the U.S. National Academy of Sciences.
-The position was authorized by Congress through Senate Act 886.
-Since its creation, STAS has worked to enhance the capacity of the Department to respond to the evolving role of science and technology (S&T) intersecting with US foreign policy interests.
-STAS links Department leadership with the vast U.S. S&T community and, through a series of fellowships, increases the number of technically trained personnel in the Department.
-STAS acts as a connector to the rapidly growing science, technology, and innovation landscape.
-We achieve our mission by:
+The Office of the Science & Technology Adviser to the Secretary of State (STAS) was created in 2000 by then Secretary of State Madeline Albright in response to a 1999 study by the U.S. National Academy of Sciences.
+STAS enhances the capacity of the Department to respond to the evolving dynamics between science, technology, and innovation (STI) and U.S. foreign policy interests, by engaging Department leadership with the vast STI community, by building the capacity of the Department to engage with technical STI issues, and by anticipating the impacts of emerging technologies on foreign policy.

-- Leveraging the science and technology community to promote Department foreign policy priorities
+- Engage the STI enterprise to promote Department policy priorities

-Building on almost two decades of activity, STAS remains a vibrant resource to Department leadership, senior Foreign Service officials, and bureaus and offices across the Department thus providing a focal point for S&T as a key component of U.S. foreign policy.
-STAS also serves as a central bridge between the Department and the vast science and technology community in the United States and abroad.
+Building up on almost two decades of activity, STAS remains a vibrant resource to Department leadership, senior Foreign Service and civil service officials, and bureaus and offices across the Department, providing a focal point for science and technology as fundamental to U.S. foreign policy.
+STAS also serves as a central bridge between the Department and the vast STI community in the United States and throughout the world.